-A few years ago, I was fact-checking a collection of inspirational quotes for a client — the kind of listicle that gets shared a million times on Pinterest — and I noticed that roughly a third of the Maya Angelou quotes in the draft couldn’t be traced to anything she actually wrote or said.
+A few years ago, I fact-checked a collection of inspirational quotes for a client — the kind of listicle that gets shared a million times on Pinterest — and I noticed that roughly a third of the Maya Angelou quotes in the draft couldn’t be traced to anything she actually wrote or said.
 Not misattributed to someone else.
 Just… invented.
-Floating in the internet’s atmosphere with her name attached, absorbing credibility by proximity to a genuine legend.
+These quotes floated in the internet’s atmosphere with her name attached, absorbing credibility by proximity to a genuine legend.

 That experience sent me down a research rabbit hole that took the better part of six months.
-I pulled her published books, her recorded interviews, her known speeches, her letters, and I ran every suspect quote through the standard verification tools — the Quote Investigator database, newspaper archives via ProQuest, and the full text of her six autobiographies.
+I pulled her published books, her recorded interviews, her known speeches, and her letters.
+Every suspect quote went through the standard verification tools — the Quote Investigator database, newspaper archives via ProQuest, and the full text of her six autobiographies.
 What I found was both frustrating and fascinating: Maya Angelou is one of the most misquoted figures on the internet, full stop.

 Why Maya Angelou Gets Misquoted So Often

 Part of the problem is her genuine greatness.
 Angelou had a gift for aphoristic language — compressed, musical, emotionally direct sentences that feel immediately quotable.
 When someone encounters a line that sounds like her, the instinct is to believe it.
-She wrote in that register.
-The forgeries fit the mold.
+She wrote in that register, so the forgeries fit the mold.

-The other factor is volume.
+Volume compounds the issue significantly.
 Between 1969 and 2013, she published six autobiographies, five poetry collections, three books of essays, and dozens of recorded interviews and commencement addresses.
-That’s a large body of work, and most people sharing quotes online have not read it.
-They’ve read other quotes.
+Most people sharing quotes online have not read this large body of work.
+They’ve read other quotes instead.
 The telephone game compounds across decades.

-There is also a specific cultural dynamic at work.
+A specific cultural dynamic also matters here.
 Angelou was a Black woman whose wisdom was, in her lifetime, sometimes underestimated or overlooked in certain mainstream literary circles.
-After her death in May 2014, the internet performed a kind of overcorrection — attributing every powerful, wise, or compassionate sentiment to her, as if to retroactively acknowledge what had been missed.
+After her death in May 2014, the internet performed a kind of overcorrection — attributing every powerful, wise, or compassionate sentiment to her.
+This retroactively acknowledged what had been missed during her lifetime.
 The impulse is understandable.
-The result is a distorted record.
+The result, however, is a distorted record.
+When you search for maya angelou quotes authentic versus fabricated, this overcorrection becomes obvious.

 The Quotes That Are Genuinely Hers